balena-io/balena-cli/doc/cli.markdown

 ## logout

-Use this command to logout from your resin.io account.o
+Use this command to logout from your balena account.o

 Examples:

-	$ resin logout
+	$ balena logout

 ## signup

-Use this command to signup for a resin.io account.
+Use this command to signup for a balena account.

 If signup is successful, you'll be logged in to your new user automatically.

 Examples:

-	$ resin signup
+	$ balena signup
 	Email: johndoe@acme.com
 	Password: ***********

-	$ resin whoami
+	$ balena whoami
 	johndoe

 ## whoami